 - Utility bill of each Director and the UBO

 If the name of a company has been struck off the Register under section 165 of the IBC Act of 2010, the company or a creditor, member or liquidator thereof, may within five years immediately following the date of the striking off, apply to the Registrar to have the name of the company restored to the Register and upon payment to the Registrar of the prescribed fee.

 The Registrar shall restore the name of the company to the Register and upon restoration of the name of the company to the Register, the name of the company shall be deemed never to have been struck off the Register.

 The IBC 2010 Act stipulates that when a Bahamas company has been struck off the Companies Register for non-payment of fees for a period exceeding five years, an application has to be made to the Court for the IBC to be restored.

-Where the company has been struck-off the Register the company and the directors, shareholders, liquidators and receivers thereof may not:
+Where the company has been struck-off the Register the company and the directors, shareholders may not:

 - Commence legal proceedings

 - Carry on any business or in any way deal with the assets of the company

 - Make any claim or claim any right for, or in the name of the company